Receive a free download on Management Education and the SDGs

 Challenging Assumptions, Transforming Perspectives: Ranjit Voola’s Mission for Purpose-Driven Business Education

-Inspired by the PRME principles, particularly the Impactful Five (i5) Framework, Voola began redesigning his courses to challenge students' fundamental assumptions about business purpose.
+Inspired by the Principles of PRME, particularly the Impactful Five (i5) Framework, Voola began redesigning his courses to challenge students' fundamental assumptions about business purpose.
 He developed two courses: "Poverty Alleviation and Profitability" (recently revised to ‘Leading with Purpose’) and "Marketing and Sustainable Development," which pushed students to see business as a potential solution to societal challenges, not just for profit-generation.

 An innovative approach to this goal was his object-based learning methodology.
 By taking students to a museum and engaging them in critical reflection about artifacts, Voola encouraged them to question their preconceived notions about business, poverty, and social impact.
 “Most courses talk about the leaves and branches of business,” he explained.
 “I wanted to go to the roots.
 The idea was to stop students in their tracks and have them question: What is the purpose of business?
 This exercise proved transformative.